Table of contents

 Employer branding is a strategic marketing and communication process that identifies, understands, and differentiates an organization from its competitors by building relationships with potential and current employees.

 The goal of employer branding is to create a recognizable brand that attracts and retains top talent.
 This means linking the employer’s culture and values with the company’s goals and visions while also addressing what employees can expect from this opportunity.

 An employer brand is the first impression that someone gets of your company before they walk in the door.
-It’s more than just your logo, tagline, or mission statement – it incorporates all of those pieces and goes beyond them.
+It’s more than just your brand design, tagline, or mission statement – it incorporates all of those pieces and goes beyond them.
 Branding is about developing a story for your company that isn’t always easy to articulate succinctly.
 Creating a positive employer brand helps you set out who you are, what work you do, and why the world should care about what you’re doing.

-An employer brand can help improve recruitment by attracting talented candidates, reducing staff turnover rates due to better employee engagement among other things!
+An employer brand can help improve recruitment by attracting talented candidates, and reducing staff turnover rates due to better employee engagement among other things!

 Conversely, a negative employer brand can lead to loss of potential employees, high staff turnover rates, and negative publicity.